apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 <img src="/img/fory-logo-light.png" width="50%"/>

-## JSON Serialization in Kotlin Applications {#kotlin-models-as-json-contracts}
+## JSON Mapping for Kotlin {#kotlin-json-mapping}

-Kotlin applications exchange JSON through HTTP APIs, message queues, and stored documents.
-Application code works with typed models, so each exchange involves converting between JSON and Kotlin objects.
-Reading a document includes constructing an object with the right arguments and running its initialization logic; writing it must preserve the values needed to reconstruct that object.
+In Kotlin, JSON mapping involves more than reading and writing object fields.
+Default parameters and nullable types affect how objects are constructed, while value classes and sealed hierarchies have their own type semantics.
+A JSON library needs to understand Kotlin's type information and construction rules to handle these models correctly.

-These conversions also consume CPU time and allocate temporary objects, especially when a service processes many messages or large documents.
-Apache Fory JSON combines Kotlin object mapping with a high-performance JSON engine: the Kotlin layer follows the model's type and construction rules, while the engine handles JSON parsing and output.
-The same mapping is available through String and direct UTF-8 APIs.
+Apache Fory JSON provides a dedicated object mapping layer for Kotlin/JVM.
+It resolves types, properties, and constructor parameters from Kotlin metadata, while Fory's high-performance JSON engine handles JSON parsing and encoding.

 ## Getting Started